AndyDentFree/SpriteKittenly/VidExies/README.md

 ## ReplayKit whole screen capture
 [ReplayKit][a3] is the simple approach to recording your whole screen.

-It even supports Mac - see [Recording and Streaming Your macOS App][a4].
+It even supports Mac - see [Recording and Streaming Your macOS App][a4], although with some horrible sizing woes.

+Note that with ReplayKit you are [prompted for permission to record][a8]:

+>Before recording starts, ReplayKit presents a user consent alert requesting that the user acknowledge their intent to record the screen, the microphone and the front-facing camera.
+This alert is presented once per app process and it’s presented again if the app is left in the background for longer than 8 minutes.

 **WARNING: you must test ReplayKit on real devices.
 The iOS simulators won't prompt and won't record.**